s0danissa/linear_and_logistic_regression/README.md

     return y_multiclass
 ```

 2.3.
-Next we build a Logistic regression learning algorithm itself according to the previous lectures and the project manual using previous formula for $\nabla E^{(n)}(w)$ to correct the weights vector in each iteration.
+Next we build a Logistic regression learning algorithm itself according to the previous lectures and the project manual using previous formula for delta E^n(w) to correct the weights vector in each iteration.

 We also changed the 'randomly pick one n from {1,2,...,N} for each iteration'(it is commented out in the code below) part because it has proven itself to be very inefficient, since the training set that is actually used in the process of learning becomes smaller that the original.
 Since randomly picking n might result in often iterations over the same samples and is not enough for training to be successful.